 Bottom line: You’ll have to do your own research and make up your own mind if you want to benefit from any loyalty program.

 My favorite loyalty program resources

 How do I score a capacity-controlled award seat?

 Airline award seats come in two flavors: those that the airline sets aside as a “free” seat, which are called a capacity-controlled seat, and a guaranteed seat, which can cost you up to twice as many miles.
 The capacity-controlled ones are the most coveted, and therefore, the most difficult to secure.
 Early birds get these choice seats.
 Most airlines load new award seat inventory 330 days before the flight date, and some even earlier.
 Other airlines hold back free seats until just a few weeks before travel.
 Generally, you’ll want to look for these seats far in advance, when possible.
-You can also subscribe to a service such as ExpertFlyer, which tells you where to find the capacity-controlled seats.

 Track your award portfolio online